SpeechYOLO: Detection and Localization of Speech Objects: Experiments

 \section{Experiments}

 We used data from the LibriSpeech corpus \cite{panayotov2015librispeech}, which was derived from read audio books.
 The training set consisted of 960 hours of speech.
 This corpus had two test sets: \textit{test\_clean} and \textit{test\_other}, which summed up to 5 hours of speech.
 The first set was composed of high quality utterances and the second set was composed of lower quality utterances.
 The audio files were aligned to their given transcriptions using the Montreal Forced Aligner (MFA) \cite{mcauliffe2017montreal}.
 We extracted the Short-Time Fourier Transform (STFT) as features to the sound files using the \texttt{librosa} package \cite{librosa}.
-These features were computed on a 20 msec window, with a shift of 10 msec.
+These features were computed on a 20 ms window, with a shift of 10 ms.

 A target event of the input speech signal can be defined as any discrete part of an utterance that is discernible to a human annotator.
-Hence, events could be defined as a set of words, phrases, phones, etc. It was assumed that only events from the selected lexicon $\L$ are available during training time.
+Hence, events could be defined as a set of words, phrases, phones, etc. It was assumed that only events from the selected lexicon $\mathcal{L}$ are available during training time.

 We used a convolutional neural network that is similar to the VGG19 architecture.
 It had 16 convolutional layers and 2 fully connected layers, and the final layer predicted both class probabilities and timing boxes' coordinates.
 We denote this architecture as $VGG19^*$.
 The model is described in detail in Figure \ref{fig:vgg19}.
 For comparison, we also implemented a version of the VGG11 model (denoted by $VGG11^*$), which had less convolutional layers.
 Both models were trained using Adam \cite{kingma2014adam} and a learning rate of $10^{-3}$.
 We pretrained our convolutional network using the Google Command dataset \cite{warden2018speech} for $L= 30$ .
-We later replaced the last linear layer in order to perform prediction on a different number of events.
+We later replaced the last linear layer in order to perform prediction on a different number of events, and further trained the network.
+The size of this new final layer is $C \times (L + 3 \cdot B)$.

 We divided our experiments into two parts: in the first, we evaluated SpeechYOLO's capability to correctly predict and localize words within an utterance, and compared its performance to other similar systems.
-In the second part, we evaluated SpeechYOLO for the keyword spotting task on various domains.
+Then, we evaluated SpeechYOLO for the keyword spotting task on various domains.